larkinandy/GreenTweet_MultipleBiLSTM/DataPreprocessing/README.md

 **Date Created:** September 26th, 2018 <br>

 **TODO:** <br>
-[ ] add link to related repository <br>
 [ ] add link to POS paper once it's available online <br>

 **Summary** <br>
-Data Preprocessing for the bi-LSTM requires several NLP modifications that weren't required for the previous analysis based on Part of Speech tagging (insert link to repository).
+Data Preprocessing for the bi-LSTM requires several NLP modifications that weren't required for the [previous Twitter analysis based on Part of Speech tagging](https://github.com/larkinandy/Portland_UrbanNature_Twitter).
 Most notably:
 - a mapping dictionary needs to be made to transform tweet text into word vectors <br>
 - unknown and padding tags need to be added to sentences <br>
 - sentence length prior to adding padding needs to be determined <br>